pantheon-systems/documentation/source/content/guides/frontend-performance/04-caching.md

 </TabList>

-## Optimize Non-Cached Responses
+## Optimize Non-Cached

 Improve performance on longer trips to and from the browser for instances you _want_ to bypass cache and go straight to the application:

-### Upgrade to PHP7
+### Upgrade You PHP

-If you haven't done so already, [make the switch to PHP7](/php-versions).
+If you haven't done so already, [updated your PHP to the latest version](https://pantheon.io/docs/php-versions).
 Upgrading your site's PHP version will improve the security, performance, and supportability of your site.

 See our blog post for an example of [62% performance gains after upgrading](https://pantheon.io/blog/php-7-now-available-all-sites-pantheon).

-### Enable Redis Object Caching
+### Enable Object Caching

-Sites loading a lot of content can benefit from an object cache like Redis.
-For details, see [Installing Redis on Drupal or WordPress](/redis).
+Sites loading a lot of content can benefit from an object caching (formerly Redis).
+For details, see our [Object Caching documentation for Drupal or WordPress](https://pantheon.io/docs/object-cache).